Imee Marcos: Declaration of martial law

 Marcos and her siblings (Ferdinand Jr. and Irene) were studying overseas before Marcos signed Proclamation No. 1081 on September 21, 1972.
 The siblings stayed there until they ended their studies, but would come home for Christmas and summer holidays She turned 18 - the Philippines' age of majority, fourteen months after the declaration of Martial Law, and played various political roles in the Martial Law administration - as chairperson of the Kabataang Barangay and as assemblyman to the Batasang Pambansa.
 She was already 30 when the People Power revolution finally deposed the Marcos administration in 1986.

 Administrative and political roles

-Kabataang Barangay
+Kabataang Barangay Foundation

-After returning from Princeton, Marcos entered the world of politics as chairperson of the Kabataang Barangay—the youth organization that would eventually be replaced by the Sangguniang Kabataan—in 1977.
-She was founding chair of the Kabataang Barangay Foundation from 1975 to 1986.
-During her stint, Archimedes Trajano was brutally murdered.
+After returning from Princeton, Marcos entered the world of politics as chairperson of the Kabataang Barangay Foundation in September 1977.
+On the same day she became chairperson, student Archimedes Trajano of Mapúa Institute of Technology was found brutally murdered after questioning her appointment at his school's open forum the day prior.
 She would later be convicted on the torture and killing of Trajano in later life.